highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

    ```
 3. **Icon-only buttons** (`↻`, `+`, `i`, pencil, trash) need *both* `AutomationId` and a descriptive `Name`, because the `Content` is a glyph that doesn't describe the action.
 4. **Text-only buttons** (`Content="Start"`) — `Content` already becomes the AX label, so only `AutomationId` is strictly needed. `Name` is added when `Content` is bound or ambiguous.
+   **State-toggling buttons** whose `Content` is bound (e.g. `DiskToggleButton`, whose caption flips between "Insert .dsk image" and "Eject disk") should bind `Name` to that *same* property.
+A static `Name` overrides the caption in the accessibility tree, so agents and screen readers would no longer be able to tell which state the control is in.
 5. **Decorative elements** (`TextBlock` labels, `Border`, `Image`, layout `Grid`) do not get AutomationProperties unless an agent needs to read their text (e.g. status strings).
 6. **Container-level AutomationId** on root `UserControl`/`Window` elements (`StatisticsView`, `C64InfoView`, `EmulatorPlaceholderView`, dialog windows) so agents can locate and scope to a view.